[Updated for 2022]

 Typically, every company will have its own way of qualifying leads.
 What never changes is the nature of the sales funnel and the end goal.

-Everything has to start with identifying a broad base of potential customers that you’ll be cost-effectively narrowing in the different stages of the funnel until you end up with customers (read: sales).
+Everything has to start with identifying a broad base of potential customers that you’ll be cost-effectively qualifying in the different stages of the funnel until you end up with customers (read: sales).

-You win it when your sales funnel is able to convert a majority of the customers entering it into delighted customers.
+You win when your sales funnel is able to convert the majority of your target audience entering it into delighted customers.
 You will then have a high business growth rate.

 A sales funnel is better defined as a series of stages ranging from articles, emails, webinars, landing pages, video content and so on, that your site’s visitors go through before they finally become your customers.

-As suggested by the name, at each stage of the funnel marketing process, the number of leads going through drops.
+As suggested by the name, at each stage of the funnel, the number of leads going through drops.

 The number of people who make it to subsequent stages falls.
 If you were to come up with a graphical representation of the entire process; odds are it will take the semblance of a funnel.